 The following reserves are maintained:

-- Unrestricted where the reserve is not restricted as to its use. - Designated This is the designated pensions reserve reported in Note 21. - Restricted where the University holds on which the donor has placed restrictions on their use.
+- Unrestricted where the reserve is not restricted as to its use. - Designated this is the designated pensions reserve reported in Note 23. - Restricted where the University holds funds for which the donor has placed restrictions on their use.